thenexthub/Codira/docs/ABI/CallingConvention.rst

 the convenience of interoperation, we collect the corresponding Clang types for all of the elements of the sequence.

-Finally, if we're matching the Swift calling convention, derive the legal type sequence.
+Finally, if we're matching the Codira calling convention, derive the legal type sequence.
 If the result appears to be a reasonably small and efficient set of parameters, add their corresponding IR types to the function type we're building; otherwise, ignore the legal type